 Naively, I choose rely on media and audiences the recognize the quality of my work and see my potential instead of speaking to the lowest common denominator.
 Given everything that is going on in the world today, do you think the role of artists has changed?
 How do local, national or international events and issues affect your art?
 Nina Simone said -“You can’t help it.
 An artist’s duty, as far as I’m concerned, is to reflect the times.”
 I agree wholeheartedly.
 I envy that.
 My work almost never takes on overarching political, economic, and social trends.
 I feel like I do the opposite, working in miniature and in a very intimate interpersonal or solitary space.
 No one has ever pumped their fist in the air in solidarity at my concerts.
 But some sit there and simply begin to cry.
 Then when I get off stage, they thank me.
 How or where can people see your work?
 How can people support your work? http://woodenringsmusic.com http://woodenringsmusic.bandcamp.com To support, people can buy like and share our digital releases on Bandcamp, come to see us live, and purchase in our merchandise.

 With my music I want to do three things: 1.
-Process pain and fear into something beautiful which others pay to experience 2.
+Process pain and fear into something beautiful which others would pay to experience 2.
 Catch a still glimpse of my honest self in an ever shifting landscape 3.
-Use recordings to capture or extend what I can afford to make with the little money I have
+Use recordings to capture or extend what I can afford to make with the little I have